 - Database – a colleague in ICT created a fantastic database that stores every child’s name, their reading ages and most recent reading test, any intervention and a reading log.
 This means every member of staff can be involved in engaging the students in discussions about the books they are reading.
 It also gives us numerous ways to measure impact.

 - The Library was in need of some love and new stock!
 We knew that if we wanted the children to take reading seriously we would need to have space in the school for them to read.
 We invested in some new bean bags and new stock.
 Our wonderful Head of English – who has her duty in the library every lunch-time – has an army of helpers who are cataloguing the books and reorganising the space.

 - Taking students to library – We gave the space to the students and told them to relax and enjoy being in there.

-We felt that these points would act as the foundations for a change in culture in school that would hopefully spread to the community.
+We felt that these points would act as the foundations for a change in culture in school.
+We also hoped that would hopefully spread to the community.
 It was hard work to get started but the last term and a half has been some of the most rewarding weeks of my career.
 The students are starting to read!

 For more information about the Oxford Word Gap report, and explore further strategies for a whole-school approach to building vocabulary and closing the gap go to: Help to Close the Word Gap